roman-milk/roman-milk.github.io/wifes-journey.md

  Emma pinned Sue's legs spread and Ella performed a most admirable cunnilingus.
 There was an almost instant gratification and Sue climaxed sending a river of womanly cum into the hungry twin's mouth.
 Ella nibbled on the exposed clitty and finger-fucked Sue like a raving madwoman, as her finger pumped in and out at a furious tempo.
 Sue arched her back and tried to shift her hips away from Ella, but her struggle was futile.
 Severe tremors roared through her loins and the orgasm seemed to wash away any doubts or hesitations.

  Sue was totally exhausted and didn't think another sexual encounter was possible.
 She sort of drifted off to sleep after the untimely orgasm, but the rest was very short-lived, as three overly determined women had one goal in mind.
 Nadine lay up against her slave and made sure Sue's right arm was securely pinned under her torso.
 She kissed the side of Sue's flushed face and relished how submissive the woman appeared.
 "Try and sleep... rest those tired muscles," she whispered.
-Report_Story #4